LucianoGanga/simple-headless-chrome/README.md

 sudo dpkg -i google-chrome*.deb  # Might show "errors", fixed by next line sudo apt-get install -f
 ```

+### In a NodeJS Heroku App
+Just add the buildpack for Heroku and vualá!
+Everything is ready
+You can check the buildpack repository here: https://github.com/heroku/heroku-buildpack-google-chrome

 ## 2) Install the NPM Module

 ```